 - Amazon LEX: Natural language understanding and automatic speech recognition service (It’s what’s inside Alexa.)

-Jassy unveiled the four new EC2 instance families – three of which are the latest iterations on previous generations – listed above as well as the expansion of the T2 line. and types.
+Jassy unveiled the four new EC2 instance families – three of which are the la iterations on previous generations – listed above as well as the expansion of the T2 line. and types.
 The completely new EC2 instance family was the F1 class.
 F1 instances offer programmable hardware via an FPGA which allows for writing custom code that executes directly on the FPGA speeding up the processing time for discrete tasks.
 We also learned that AWS is adding Elastic GPUs as an option (handled much like an EBS volume) that will be available to attach to any EC2 instance to boost graphics processing performance.